 Despite thorough preparation, however, patients can be surprised by swelling.
 Depending on the extent of your procedure, the worst of it usually lasts only a few days.
 Still, rhinoplasty’s full healing process can take several months, and during this time, swelling can return.

 Relax; swelling is a healthy sign your body is trying to heal itself.
-The challenge is, while we want to heal, we don’t necessarily see effects on our faces.
+The challenge is, while we want to heal, we don’t necessarily want to see effects on our faces.
 Your best option is to do everything to support healing and act to minimize the appearance of swelling as it occurs.

 The following tips to reduce swelling after rhinoplasty will help you accomplish both goals.